Sam-v1/literate-umbrella/README.md

-Tessting and Learning about githun and analyzing how repository work.
+Testing and Learning about github and analyzing how repository work.